cogent3/cogent3/doc/cookbook/annotation_db.rst

     )
     gff_seq.annotation_db

 .. note:: This assumes an exact match of the sequence name between files!

-In the above example, the sequence name in the fasta file does not match any records in the gff3 file (its "NC_000908.2 Mycoplasmoides genitalium G37, complete sequence" in the former, and "NC_000908.2" in the latter).
-If you are confident that they are related, then you can use the ``label_to_name`` argument of ``load_seq()`` to change the sequence name as follows:
+In the above example, the sequence name in the fasta file does not match any records in the gff3 file (it is ``"NC_000908.2 Mycoplasmoides genitalium G37, complete sequence"`` in the former, and ``"NC_000908.2"`` in the latter).
+However, if you are confident that they are related, then you can use the ``label_to_name`` argument of ``load_seq()`` to change the sequence name as follows:

 .. jupyter-execute::
     :raises: